3D Viewport, Properties

 - Start, End

-- This is the same as the Step for ghosts.
-It allows you to only display on the path one frame for each n ones.
-Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Views.
+Allows displaying one point for every n frames on the path.
+Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Viewport.

 - From, To

-- These are the start/end frames of the range in which motion paths are drawn.
+These are the start/end frames of the range in which motion paths are shown.
 You cannot modify this range without deleting the motion path first.

 - Calculate/Update Paths

-If no paths have been calculated, Calculate Paths will create a new motion path in cache based on the options specified in the pop-up menu or Operator panel.
+If no paths have been calculated, Calculate Paths will create a new motion path in cache based on the options specified in the pop-up menu or the Adjust Last Operation panel.

 If a path has already been calculated, Update Paths will update the path shape to the current animation.
 To change the frame range of the calculated path, you need to delete the path and calculate it again.